status-im/nimbus-eth2/docs/the_nimbus_book/src/contribute.md

 1. Install mdBook from [here](https://github.com/rust-lang/mdBook).
 2. Clone the repository by `git clone https://github.com/status-im/nimbus-eth2.git`.
-3. Go to where the Markdown files are located by `cd docs`.
+3. Go to where the Markdown files are located by `cd docs/the_nimbus_book/`.

 ## Real-Time Update and Preview Changes